raku-community-modules/Net-SMTP/README.md

     addresses).
 If $keep-going is set, will attempt to send the message even if one of the recipients fails.

+ -  `send($message, :$keep-going)`

+    NYI

+    Attempts to extract from and to information from the email headers (using Email::Simple), and then calls the above send method.

  -  `quit`

     Closes the connection to the server.